zhbhun/frontend-learning/architecture/low-code/ai/README.md

 ## 产品

 - https://www.framer.com/ai
+- [bifrost](https://www.bifrost.so/) - Use AI to turn your Figma designs into clean React code — automatically.
 - https://theresanaiforthat.com/website-building/
 - https://60sec.site/ - Create site in 60 seconds with No-Code and AI
 - https://www.mixo.io/ - Have an idea for a startup, product or service?
 Our AI-powered builder helps entrepreneurs quickly launch and validate their business ideas.